Ahead of COP26, focus turns to climate finance | DW | 25.10.2021

 "It's clear that the majority of [global] funding is going to renewables projects rather than going to adaptation," said Wilson, pointing out that it's easier to attract investors with single large-scale projects like solar plants, for example, which can guarantee a profit, rather than efforts to plan for the wide-ranging health impacts of a climate change.

-Wilson, Vieira and Rojas were cautiously optimistic at the recent moves by the Biden administration and other world leaders to increase their funding pledges.
-But they stressed that much more needed to be done — including bringing in the private sector and making these funds easier to access for smaller players on the regional and local level.
+Wilson, Vieira and Rojas were cautiously optimistic about recent moves by the Biden administration and other world leaders to increase their funding pledges.
+But they stressed that much more needed to be done — including bringing in the private sector and making funds easier to access for smaller players on the regional and local level.

-Rojas said there was still "a lot of work" ahead, not just in terms of providing climate finance, but also in making sure that governments and investors move away from supporting fossil fuel.
+Rojas said there was still "a lot of work" ahead, not just in terms of providing climate finance but also in making sure governments and investors move away from supporting fossil fuel.

 "When you look at how much money is flowing into climate action, you might get a little bit hopeful.
 But then when you look at what's still flowing to fossil fuels and exploration and extraction, that really needs to change or else we're not doing what needs to be done."